 This subcommittee plans and conducts the annual stewardship campaign.
 The campaign is usually held in the fall and concludes with Dedication Sunday in late November.

 Capital Campaign Subcommittee

 This subcommittee has conducted three capital campaigns.
 The first ran from July 2010 to June 2013 and raised $833,000 to build the church and pay the mortgage for three years.
 The second campaign ran from July 2013 to June 2016, raising $311,000 including pledges of $71,000 used to pay off a loan to purchase the church’s land, $13,000 for outreach, and the remainder to make monthly mortgage payments until mid-2016.
-A third capital campaign ran from March 2016 through June 2019, raising $850,000 to build a new fellowship hall and pay down the debt.
+A third capital campaign ran from March 2016 through June 2019, raising $850,000 to build a new fellowship hall and make monthly payments on the debt through 2030.

-This subcommittee audits financial recordkeeping processes and activities annually.
-The audit is conducted by qualified members annually.
-Every third year an external CPA will conduct the audit (the last external audit was conducted in 2014).
+This subcommittee reviews financial recordkeeping processes and activities annually.
+The financial review is conducted by qualified members annually.
+Every third year an external CPA will conduct a full audit (the last external audit was conducted in 2014).

 This subcommittee manages the endowment fund following established by-laws and gifting policies.